dougmoscrop/serverless-plugin-split-stacks/README.md

 If nested stack per lambda seems a right choice for your Serverless projects.
 This is a customization to consider.

-__Note: to switch from deafult serverless stack handling to nested stack per lambda approch will most likely require complete removal of a stage (stack) and new deployment with this configuration in.
+__Note: Switch from default serverless stack handling to nested stack per lambda approach will most likely require complete removal of a stage (stack) and new deployment with this configuration in.
 It's due to fact that CloudFormation (at this point) doesn't support move of resources between stacks.__

 To load it configure `stacks-map.js` content as follows: